This is a guide for journalism students making their first visits to law courts in England and Wales. It does not deal with all kinds of court.

 In a trial, lawyers will present both sides of the case and witnesses will give evidence in court, and at the end of the hearing a verdict is reached – guilty, or not guilty.
 Sentencing might take place the same day, or there might be an adjournment so reports can be prepared, to help decide what punishment would be appropriate.
 It is not uncommon for students to see people sent to prison.

-In the magistrates’ court, cases are usually brought by the Crown prosecution service and presented by solicitors, who wear robes and wigs.
+In the magistrates’ court, cases are usually brought by the Crown prosecution service and presented by solicitors.
 Other bodies can bring prosecutions, including a council’s Trading Standards officers, or the Royal Society for the Prevention of Cruelty to Animals.

 In the Crown court, only barristers can present a prosecution or defence case.
 They are briefed by solicitors who act as a go-between between the client and the barrister.
 They may also sit in court behind the barristers.
 Barristers and solicitors are all lawyers, but with different training and qualifications.